How to send money to Thailand

-Find out how to transfer money to Thailand at the best THB rate in a few easy steps
+Learn how to send money to Thailand at the most competitive cost in 4 easy steps

-Go to the money transfer provider's homepage to complete the sign-up process - be aware you will often need to give an ID document and/or a proof of adress - and get started with your money transfer to Thailand.
+Go to the provider's homepage to register - be ready to give an offical ID and/or a proof of adress - and provide the details of your transaction.

 The cheapest way to send money to Thailand will almost always be to make a transfer to a bank account in Thailand via a specialized online money transfer operator, that you can pay by debit card or local bank transfer.
 Services such as TransferWise or Xendpay are good examples of such solutions, they will offer an exchange rate very close to the mid-market rate and apply transparent and low fees.
 These solutions will be much cheaper than making an international bank transfer to Thailand with your own bank or using PayPal, as these options generally have higher fees and take a huge margin on the exchange rate when converting your money in Thai Bahts.